nabeix/git-trigger/README.md

 # git-trigger

-git-trigger monitors a git branch and trigger a command defined in config file when changesare detected.
+git-trigger monitors a git branch and trigger a command defined in config file when changes are detected.

 ## Usage